Spain Inflict Penalty Pain on Portugal

 It took 28 minutes for Spain to register their first attempt, uncharacteristically from a long ball, which was held up by Negredo as he waited for his team mates to catch up.

-The ball was worked to Iniesta who was free on the edge of the box, but his shot was curled over.
+The ball was worked to Iniesta who was on the edge of the box, but his shot was curled over.

 Portugal responded in kind as they continued to pressure Spain in possession, Pereira nicking the ball which fortuitously found its way to Ronaldo, whose shot went inches wide.